balancer/balancer-sdk/balancer-js/README.md

 ### #getSpotPrice

-Calculates Spot Price for a token pair - for specific pool if ID otherwise finds most liquid path and uses this as reference SP.
+Calculates Spot Price for a token pair - finds most liquid path and uses this as reference SP.

 @param { string } tokenIn Token in address.
 @param { string } tokenOut Token out address.
-@param { string } poolId Optional - if specified this pool will be used for SP calculation.
 @param { SubgraphPoolBase[] } pools Optional - Pool data.
 Will be fetched via dataProvider if not supplied.
 @returns  { string } Spot price.